sigmie/docs.sigmie.com/docs/app/README.md

 Despite the fact Elasticsearch is free to use, it can become challenging to configure everything correctly.
 And that's exactly where our app can help you.

-1.Security
+### Security

-Since Elasticsearch has no build in authentication one of the first things that somebody installing Elasticsearch has to take care of authentication.
+1. Since Elasticsearch has no build in authentication one of the first things that somebody installing Elasticsearch has to take care of authentication.
 One common used method is using
 [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).

-Also good practice is to hide your server's public ip address to the world in order to avoid any malicious attempts.
+2. Also good practice is to hide your server's public ip address to the world in order to avoid any malicious attempts.

-2.Searching
+### Searching

 When using search-as-a-service provider you can comfortably send your user's input directly from your frontend to your search.
 With